psec12/CTF_Writeups/vulnhub/skytower/index.md

-**skytower is boot2root machine from vulnhub and considered an easy machine.**
+**Skytower is an old boot2root machine from vulnhub and considered an easy machine.**

 **This is my methodolgy**